Coronavirus/ COVID-19 Information and Update

 What You Need to Know Before You Visit Our Facility

 If you believe you or your family members may have been in contact with an individual diagnosed with COVID-19, the illness caused by the coronavirus, please call us or your primary health care providers to alert them of this potential exposure.
 In addition, if you have flu-like symptoms (fever, cough and shortness of breath), also call your health care provider first for instructions.
 Do not come to the office if you have these symptoms.

 If you are unable to reach your provider or don’t have one, call the New York State coronavirus hotline with questions or concerns about travel and symptoms at 1-888-364-3065.
 Testing is currently coordinated through city, county and state health departments.
 Any suspected COVID-19 cases will be reported to local health departments, which determine whether a patient needs to be tested.
 The tests are then submitted to the CDC laboratory or approved outside labs.

-The best way to avoid getting sick is to wash your hands with soap and water for more than 30 seconds, or use hand sanitizer with at least 60% alcohol content.
-Clean and disinfect frequently touched objects and surfaces using a regular household cleaning spray or wipe and avoid close contact with sick people.
+According to available information, the best way to avoid getting sick is to wash your hands with soap and water for more than 30 seconds, or use hand sanitizer with at least 60% alcohol content.
+Clean and disinfect frequently touched objects and surfaces using a regular household cleaning spray or wipe and avoid close contact with sick people, and wear a mask.